SAP-archive/teched2021-developer-keynote/drafts/CLI_power/short.md

 # Intro

-For the most part, my housemates all like to use fancy graphical user interfaces but don't realise how much that slows them down.
-They don't know about the power of the shell.

-In the house I've been tasked with creating a Cloud Foundry messaging service based on SAP Event Mesh, in a separate self-contained subaccount and I'm going to use the btp CLI to do it.
-Super easy, fast and so scriptable!
+So I've been tasked with creating a Cloud Foundry messaging service based upon SAP Event Mesh, in a separate self-contained subaccount on SAP's Business Technology Platfom.
+I'm going to use the btp CLI to do it, rather than any fancy GUI which would only slow me down.
+Command line tools are powerful, fast and so scriptable!

 # Look at global account & hierarchy